robin-drexler/simple-fetch/README.md

 There's one difference to the example above.
 Instead providing the path in the request line and the host in the  `Host` header, the entire URL is passed in the request line.

-The result of `simpleFetch` is a [fetch response object](https://developer.mozilla.org/en-US/docs/Web/API/Response)
+The result of `plainFetch` is a [fetch response object](https://developer.mozilla.org/en-US/docs/Web/API/Response)

 ### more examples